 The Use Value Index (UVI) is considered a reflection of the potential use of a particular species to treat ailments.
-Higher UVI values indicate a more frequent use of the given species to alleviate a particular ailment.
+Higher UVI values indicate more frequent use of the given species to alleviate a particular ailment [13].
 It is interesting to note that the highest UVI values were obtained for exotic species, ten of which have UVI values greater than 2.
 The species in order of incending importance are Lepidium peruvianum (3), Ocimum basilicum (2.4), Rosmarinus officinale (2.29), Mentha piperita (2.25), Cinnamomum verna (2.06), and Plectranthus coleoides (2, Table 4).
 The native species with the greatest UVI values were Conyza filaginoides (2), Psidium guajava (1.86), and Zea mays (1.72).
-All interviewees mentioned that Lepidium peruvianum relieves gastrointestinal, endocrine (prostate) and urinary (kidney) ailments.
+All interviewees mentioned that Lepidium peruvianum relieves gastrointestinal, endocrine (prostate), and urinary (kidney) ailments.

-The other mentioned species, especially those belonging to the Lamiaceae family, are frequently cited in the literature as having medicinal properties, especially to treat ailments of the respiratory system.
+The other mentioned species, especially those belonging to the Lamiaceae family, are frequently cited in the literature as having medicinal properties, especially to treat ailments of the respiratory system [107].
 A total of 17 medicinal taxa obtained 100% of Fidelity Level.
 These plants were the most commonly mentioned to heal a specific type of disease.
-A total of 13 medicinal taxa with the highest Fidelity Level are native and four are exotic, with the families Asteraceae and Lamiaceae being the most well-represented (Table 5).
+A total of 13 medicinal taxa with the highest Fidelity Level are native and four are exotic, with the families Asteraceae [108] and Lamiaceae [107] being the most well-represented (Table 5).
 Moreover, at least 11 families are used for medicinal purposes (Appendix A), and the fact that almost all species used have a fidelity level of 100% indicates that these species are quite well known for their healing properties.
 The taxa with the highest number of mentions were Equisetum laevigatum, Turnera diffusa, Artemisia ludoviciana, Flouresnia cernua, Ficus carica, and Verbena canescens.

 Table 5.
-Fidelity label (FL) values obtained for the main medicinal plant species mentioned by interviewers in Iturbide, Nuevo León, México.
-Ip= number of informants who indicated the use of a plant for the same particular ilness; Iu= number of informants who mentioned the species for any illness within a category of use.
+Fidelity label (FL) values were obtained for the main medicinal plant species mentioned by interviewers in Iturbide, Nuevo León, México.
+Ip= number of informants who indicated the use of a plant for the same particular illness; Iu= number of informants who mentioned the species for any illness within a category of use.